 Engaged in both old and new works with the same curiosity, Jesper was invited to join the prestigious Lucerne Festival Academy in summer 2017 and 2018.
 Enthusiastic about chamber music, Jesper founded and leads his own chamber music series 'SEEKLANG' ('Lake sounds') in Switzerland which brings together up-and-coming international talents.
 He recently received a 5-Star-review from the Swiss national newspaper 'NZZ' for the 2019 season opening concert.

 In his early teens, Jesper was accepted into the young talent scheme of the university for music in Lucerne (Switzerland).
-He finished his Bachelor and Master degrees in Violin Performance studying with Daniel Dodds in Lucerne and with Russian violinist Boris Brovtsyn in London, where he finished his exams with the grade 'With Distinction'.
-Supported by scholarships he is currently studying in London for his Artist Diploma with violinist Lana Trotovsek.
+He finished his Bachelor and Master degrees in Violin Performance studying with Daniel Dodds in Lucerne and with Russian violinist Boris Brovtsyn in London.
+Supported by scholarships of the 'E. Haag foundation' and 'Elisabeth Jenny foundation' he recently finished his Artist Diploma 'with High Distinction' studying in London with violinist Lana Trotovsek.